phipsgabler/soft-computing-final/report.md

 - the average accuracy of the best individual over ten-fold crossvalidation, with 3 runs each time (ie. n = 30), and
 - the size distribution of the resulting generation of all runs.

+In general, we can see that the replicated test accuracies are 5 to 10 % below the ones stated in the paper, and look relatively consistent.
+Also, the variation of penalties seems not to change much, as the authors observe, too.
+The size distribution of the results, when using nonzero penalties, keep, except for very few outliers, within a reasonable small range, similar to the averages in the paper.

+The ionosphere dataset in both cases performs much better than the others.
+I strongly assume that this is due to the fact that it is a binary classification problem, as opposed to the 7 classes in both other data sets.

 ### Glass dataset

 #### Without penalties: